 South Cornwall · TR3

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Ponsanooth, that work is shaped by the place itself — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+Every Ponsanooth project we take on begins with reading the local context — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward Edwardian houses and Victorian terraces.

 Why Ponsanooth is its own job.

 Conservation Area covers the village including the gunpowder works heritage area.
 Valley constraints and listed buildings shape most central applications.
+That sets the scene before any design work begins.
 For renovation specifically, parts of Ponsanooth sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ponsanooth project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Ponsanooth application gets approved at eight weeks or stalls in committee.
+The Edwardian houses that dominate Ponsanooth (and continue out toward Stithians) set the tone for any renovation scheme here.

 Planning note